-When attempting to connection from machine1 to machine2 using ssh, if ssh_exchange_identification: read: Connection reset by peer appears on machine1 (the client), check the /var/log/secure file on machine2 (the OpenSSH server).
-In this example, the log on machine2 to indicates that the connection from machine1 was refused.
+When attempting to connect to an SSH server, if ssh_exchange_identification: read: Connection reset by peer appears, and you have access to the SSH server, and the SSH server is a Linux system, check the /var/log/secure file on the SSH server.
+In this example, the log on the SSH server indicates that the connection was refused.

-[root@machine2 ~]# tail /var/log/secure Jan 28 10:57:06 machine2 sshd refused connect from machine1
+[root@machine2 ~]# tail /var/log/secure Jan 28 10:57:06 server1.example.com sshd refused connect from ldz76dh4a

 [root@machine2 ~]# sysctl -w net.ipv6.conf.default.disable_ipv6=1 [root@machine2 ~]# sysctl -w net.ipv6.conf.all.disable_ipv6=1